Focus of research program

 - A Pilot Study of Massage and Self Care Education for Tension Type Headache

 - Education, Exercise and Chiropractic for Chronic Back Pain: A Pilot Study with the Veterans Administration

 NWHSU also conducts qualitative research which goes beyond numbers and statistics to explore people’s perceptions, emotions and behaviors.

-Not all of NWHSU’s research focuses on numbers and statistics.
 An important part of our research program is to gain an understanding of what it is like to live with pain, why patients seek care, and what makes a treatment worthwhile.
 Such questions are best addressed with qualitative research, which explores people’s perceptions, emotions and behaviors using interview and focus group techniques.